zeidlos/hamclock-docker/README.md

 Docker and (optionally) Docker Compose are installed.
 This may or may not work inside Windows WSL2 environment.
 I've not tested it and most likley wont.
 Please give feedback if you tested this. :)

+As of now, i don't have a raspbery Pi.
+WB0OEW gave me the feedback, that the `docker-compose` variant doesn't work on his Pi4, we're going to work that out.

 ### Install/Usage
 #### Docker (Hard mode)
 1. Check out this repository